makostadima/r-novice-intermediate-cambridge-june2015/03-seeking-help.md

 > * To become familiar with R help files for functions and special operators.
 > * To be able to use CRAN task views to identify packages to solve a problem.
-> * To be able to seek help from your peers
+> * To be able to seek help from your peers.
 >

 ### Reading Help files